Late December 2012 North American storm complex: McNeill–Maxie–McLain, Mississippi

 This strong and long-tracked EF3 tornado touched down in Pearl River County, just southwest of McNeill where it downed several trees at EF0 to EF1 intensity along Harris Road.
-It then rapidly intensified to high-end EF2 strength as it impacted the western edge of McNeill, where many trees were snapped and multiple homes were heavily damaged or destroyed.
-A small wood-frame home along Joe Smith Road was left with only a few walls standing, and an elderly woman was critically injured inside.
-A nearby brick home had its roof torn off, and a strong velocity couplet and debris ball had become visible on Doppler weather radar by this time.
+It then rapidly intensified to high-end EF2 strength as it impacted the western edge of McNeill, where many trees were snapped and multiple houses were heavily damaged or destroyed.
+A small house along Joe Smith Road was left with only a few walls standing, and an elderly woman was critically injured inside.
+A nearby brick house had its roof torn off.
+A strong velocity couplet and debris ball became visible on Doppler weather radar by this time.
 The tornado reached its peak strength of EF3 as it crossed Stones Chapel Road at the north edge of town, where it destroyed a single-story brick triplex, with only two interior walls left standing.
-A nearby home was heavily damaged at EF2 strength, and a few others sustained lesser damage in the area.
+A nearby house was heavily damaged at EF2 strength, and a few others sustained lesser damage in the area.
 One house in McNeill that was damaged beyond repair had survived effects from both Hurricane Camille and Hurricane Katrina.
-It then weakened back to EF2 strength as it crossed U.S. Route 11, snapping numerous trees and tearing the roofs off of some homes.
-The tornado weakened further and crossed Interstate 59, moving through unpopulated rural areas southeast of Poplarville, causing EF0 to EF1 tree and outbuilding damage.
+It then weakened back to EF2 strength as it crossed US 11, snapping numerous trees and tearing the roofs off of some houses.
+The tornado weakened further and crossed I-59, moving through unpopulated rural areas southeast of Poplarville, causing EF0 to EF1 tree and outbuilding damage.
 The tornado then struck a house at EF1 strength near the Stone County line, causing heavy roof damage.
-Eight people were injured in Pearl River County, 22 homes were destroyed or damaged beyond repair, eight had major damage, 16 had minor damage, and an additional nine were affected in some way.
-The tornado strengthened to EF2 intensity again as it entered Stone County west of Texas, and caused significant damage to a few homes.
-Numerous pine trees were snapped at a campground in this area, and a manufactured home was destroyed.
-Another manufactured home was rolled into a frame house and several more trees were downed before the tornado moved out of Stone County.
+Eight people were injured in Pearl River County, 22 houses were destroyed or damaged beyond repair, eight had major damage, 16 had minor damage, and an additional nine were affected in some way.
+The tornado strengthened to EF2 intensity again as it entered Stone County west of Texas, and caused significant damage to a few houses.
+Numerous pine trees were snapped at a campground in this area, and a mobile house and several more trees were downed before the tornado moved out of Stone County.